luisllm/my-demos/README.md

 # Description

-Demo that does the following:
+Github action that does the following:
 - Deploys a VPC with an EKS cluster
 - Deploys Crossplane in the EKS cluster
 - Deploys an S3 bucket with Crossplane